SupremeSpark/HAPBY-2022/README.md

 14. Peel and enjoy the playbutton!
     15b.
 Remote is self explanitory, I hope, go wild with the remote

+The brand of cutter i'm using is  "Universal Lazer Systems"

 Hope there isn't any typos here. . .